 Being a loyal customer, a user had difficulties with the service and mentioned them in their review:

 It’s important to respond to such reviews, as more users will then see that everything works with no bugs.
 Remember that if your customers are satisfied with your help, they can update the feedback to a higher rate.

 Start following reviews on Slack, Discord, or email.
 Choose the services that will enable you to send replies easily — the faster you get notified about the problem, the faster your team will be able to handle it.
 You can also write to your users that you have been currently working on fixing the issues.

 Android developers are able to get feedback from alpha and beta testers even before publishing their apps.
-Access to reviews is available through Slack and the personal profile, which makes it possible to start replying right away.
+Access to reviews is available through Slack and the console, which makes it possible to start replying right away.
 Beta reviews are considered as working with users, the only difference being that they are not published on Google Play and don’t affect ratings and rankings.

-Strategy 2: Only reply to reviews that got featured
+Strategy 2: Reply to Featured/Helpful reviews

 When to use it

 Use this reputation management strategy when there are few app reviews (more than 50 reviews per week), and when negative ones are less than 10% (1–2*)